quii/learn-go-with-tests/anti-patterns.md

 # TDD Anti-patterns

-From time to time it's necessary to review your TDD techniques and in particular remind yourself the kind of things you should be avoiding.
+From time to time it's necessary to review your TDD techniques and remind yourself of behaviours to avoid.

 This chapter lists a number of TDD and testing anti-patterns, and how to remedy them.

 ## Not doing TDD at all

-Of course, it is possible to write great software without TDD, but a lot of problems I've seen with the design of code, and the quality of tests would be very difficult to arrive at if a disciplined approach to TDD had been used.
+Of course, it is possible to write great software without TDD but, a lot of problems I've seen with the design of code and the quality of tests would be very difficult to arrive at if a disciplined approach to TDD had been used.

-One of the strengths of TDD is it gives you a formal process for you to break down problems, understand what you're trying to achieve (red), get it done (green) and then have a good think about how to make it right (blue/refactor).
+One of the strengths of TDD is that gives you a formal process to break down problems, understand what you're trying to achieve (red), get it done (green), then have a good think about how to make it right (blue/refactor).

-Without this the process is often quite ad-hoc and loose which _can_ make engineering more difficult than it could be.
+Without this, the process is often ad-hoc and loose, which _can_ make engineering more difficult than it _could_ be.

 ## Misunderstanding the constraints of the refactoring step

-I have been in a number of workshops, mobbing or pairing sessions where someone has made the test pass and is now doing the refactoring stage.
-After some thought she thinks it would be good to abstract away some code into a new struct, a budding pedant yells:
+I have been in a number of workshops, mobbing or pairing sessions where someone has made a test pass and is in the refactoring stage.
+After some thought, they think it would be good to abstract away some code into a new struct; a budding pedant yells:

 > You're not allowed to do this!
 You should write a test for this first, we're doing TDD!